ge419/parkinGait-ios/README.md

 - Test Results: There was no test results provided by the developer of this algorithm.
 Tests were conducted according to instructions given, but were not successful.
 Assuming the phone was hand-held near waist and I let the phone move vertically as I walked, the test results for this algorithm show that there is constant trend in step length esitmates, but were not necessarily accurate.
 In my case, the expected step length was 30 inches, but the detected step lengths were around 18-24 inches.
 Testing with the phone in pockets were not successful at all.

 ### 3.2 Device Attached to Ankle (iOS)
 This Swift implementation of step length estimation is based on Zero Velocity Updates (ZVU) and sensor fusion using IMU data (accelerometer, gyroscope, and quaternion-based gravity compensation)**.
 The algorithm was adapted from a previous C++ (Arduino) implementation and optimized for iOS.
 See [here](https://github.com/mayarim/Park_PTD) for more details.
+Corresponds to **Step Length Calculator** in iOS application.

 #### 3.2.1 IMU Initialization and Data Processing
 - Uses `CoreMotion` to collect accelerometer, gyroscope, and orientation quaternion data.